An example: the atomic field laboratory

 When you build a model, or a computer simulation, of something you consider to be 'physical', you have in fact just taken a kind of set of notes for yourself.
 They are for you to read, and there is nothing of what's on the page that has any necessary relationship to the world outside of your mind.
 You have created an idea, and an external artifact to remind you of the idea.

 None of this is automatic.
-Science is anti-intuitive, by nature, and yet it needs to, in some way, satisfy us, even if that satisfaction is known to be incomplete or tentative.
+Science is anti-intuitive, by nature, and yet it needs to, in some way, satisfy out intuition, even if that satisfaction is known to be tentative, or if our intuition is known to be incomplete.

 So I want to introduce a new approach to computer simulation on these pages.
 If you are modeling the external world, model your own perceptual and conceptual mechanism too.
-Because just as much mystery lies there.
+Because just as much mystery lies in investigating that.
 These are your hidden assumptions about the outside world.
+They are inside you.
 You need to uncover them.
 It's part of finding out what is actually going on in the outside world.

-One of the positive things about simulation, is that some of the vague assumptions that could become more explicit, become so.
+One of the positive things about simulation, is that some of the vague assumptions that could become more explicit, do become so.
 This allows them, at the very least, to become something like assertions about the real world.
-Universally these are incorrect assumptions, but some are better than others, and some are more intelligible and enlightening than others.
-So htey become open to criticism, which is positive.
+Universally these assumptions are incorrect, but some are better than others, and some are more intelligible and enlightening than others.
+So they become open to criticism, which is positive.

 But there are several negative things about this:

-I'm going to investigate this issue with a complex simulation of power grids.
-I'm going to try to make everything I know explicit, and in some way incorporate this, and possible interventions, visible, and parameterizaable.
+I'm going to investigate this issue by revisiting a complex simulation of power grids, and another about cities.
+I'm going to try to make everything I know explicit, and in some way incorporate this, and possible interventions, visible, and parameterizable.
+(My 2011, cognition-free version of the power grid simulation,

 Greg Bryant